Cauda Equina Syndrome - Medical Negligence Solicitors - CES

 Medical Negligence Solicitors

-Our specialist medical negligence lawyers operate exclusively using the no win no fee scheme.
-No legal charge is payable unless the litigation is won and the client obtains an award of compensation.
-In the event that the legal claim is lost there is no charge made to the client.
+No win no fee representation is available.
+No legal charge is payable unless the case is won and the client obtains an award of compensation.

-A personal injury lawyer�s main function is to look at the factors that surround your loss or injury and then give an opinion with regards to your chances of successfully making a claim.
+A personal injury lawyer's main function is to look at the factors that surround your loss or injury and then give an opinion with regards to your chances of successfully making a claim.
 When your case is accepted the next step in the process is to quantify your loss and then devise an action plan.
 While the main items of the claim may be clear many people fail to realise that there are other less obvious losses that can be included in the claim which is where the skills of an expert cauda equina solicitor come in to ensure that you are fully compensated for every aspect of your potential claim.
 If you try to make your claim unrepresented there is a real danger that the insurers, whose only true responsibility is to their shareholders, will attempt to settle your claim directly with you at well below a realistic market value.

 Negligence